John Kalisz's Murder Trial Could Be Delayed

 - Bargo's Trial Delayed

-- John Kalisz Hearing
+- John Kalisz dies in prison

 - On Third Day of O'Quinn Murder Trial: Defendant's Father Comes Near Perjury